mtlynch/mtlynch.io/content/notes/3pl-questions/index.md

 ### Shipping

+- Which shipping couriers do you support for domestic orders?
-- Which shipping couriers do you support?
+- Which shipping couriers do you support for international orders?
   - Can you ship international orders [delivered duty paid (DDP)](https://www.investopedia.com/terms/d/delivery-duty-paid.asp)?

 ### Payment